elozino1/elozino1/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 👨🏽 &nbsp; I’m a Mobile Application Engineer/FrontEnd (React) Developer.
+- 👨🏽 &nbsp; I’m a Mobile Application Engineer.
-- 🛠 &nbsp; I’m currently working on Native Android, React Native & React Projects.
+- 🛠 &nbsp; I’m currently working on Native Android & React Native Projects.
-- 💼 &nbsp; Currently open to Mobile and React Developer roles.
+- 💼 &nbsp; Currently open to Mobile Developer roles.
 - 🎓 &nbsp; Finished from the University of Benin, Benin City, Nigeria with a Degree in Industrial Mathematics.
 - 🌱 &nbsp; Interested in learning, building & collaborating on Mobile and Web projects.
 - 🎾 &nbsp; Experiencing nature, watching and playing football, playing video games and travelling as hobbies.